bullseye405/splitsy/README.md

 ## Why Splitsy Exists

 Splitsy is inspired by many popular expense splitting apps that require subscriptions or charge fees for premium features.
-This project was created to tackle those limitations and provide a free, open alternative—mainly for personal use.
+This project was created to tackle those limitations and provide a free, open alternative, mainly for personal use.
 If you’re tired of paywalls and required accounts just to split expenses with friends, Splitsy is for you.

 Splitsy is not a commercial product and does not aim to compete for profit.
 It’s a personal project, built to make expense splitting simple and accessible for everyone.